As an Amazon Associate we earn from qualifying purchases.

 Multiple factors play a role in breast sagging, which is also known as breast ptosis.
 It happens when Cooper’s ligaments, which are connective tissues responsible for maintaining and supporting the breast shape, lengthen and weaken over time.
 The reasons for the ligaments to stretch out and lose their elasticity can include:

-As we grow older, we lose collagen, which is the protein responsible for making up the connective tissues in our body.
+As I grow older, I lose collagen, which is the protein responsible for making up the connective tissues in my body.
 According to the American Academy of Dermatology, your skin will lose approximately 30% of its collagen during the first five years of menopause.

 Consequently, the natural depletion of collagen levels will also affect your boobs, causing them to drop.
 Moreover, the older you get, the longer you are exposed to gravity and UV rays.
 The former pulls your bust down, while the latter causes your skin’s elasticity to diminish, leading to wrinkly, saggy boobs.